4 levers to build a better global policy to stop the Amazon fires

 Business

-In Brazil, which is the world’s leading producer of beef, the largest herd of cattle belongs to JBS, the world’s largest meat packing company Amazon Watch, a California-based NGO earlier this year issued the second edition of a report called “Complicity in Destruction,” which calls out the traders and financiers most responsible for the widespread deforestation.
+In Brazil, which is the world’s leading producer of beef, the largest herd of cattle belongs to JBS, the world’s largest meatpacking company, about which Amazon Watch, a California-based NGO, earlier this year issued the second edition of a report called “Complicity in Destruction,” which calls out the traders and financiers most responsible for the widespread deforestation.
 Among them: BlackRock, Santander, and JP Morgan Chase.
-Meanwhile supermarket giants like Costco, Walmart and Ahold Delhaize, which owns Stop & Shop, Giant and Food Lion, are complicit through their contracts with JBS, for example.
+Meanwhile, supermarket giants like Costco, Walmart, and Ahold Delhaize, which owns Stop & Shop, Giant, and Food Lion, are complicit through their contracts with JBS, for example.

 While many businesses have made progress in eliminating deforestation from their supply chains, as the Rainforest Alliance’s Nigel Sizer explains, it’s very hard to trace.
 Which is why business accountability needs to work hand in hand with government regulation.